Senekal Commando

 Senekal Commando was a light infantry regiment of the South African Army.
-It formed part of the South African Army Infantry Formation as well as the South African Territorial Reserve.
+It formed part of the South African Army Infantry Formation and the South African Territorial Reserve.

 History

 Origin

 This unit started as a subunit of the Winburg Commando around 1900.

 Operations

 With the Orange Free State Republic

 After the battle of Paardekraal, the Senekal Commando joined up with General de Wet.
 On 4 April 1900, they defeated a British column near Mostertshoek.
 This was followed by a siege of Brabant`s Horse at Jammersberg.

-The last major battle was at Biddulphsberg on 29 May 1900 when this commando took positions in the mountains between Senekal to Ficksburg.
+The last major battle was at Biddulphsberg on 29 May 1900, when this commando took positions in the mountains between Senekal and Ficksburg.

 With the UDF

-By 1902 all Commando remnants were under British military control and disarmed.
+By 1902, all Commando remnants were under British military control and disarmed.

-By 1912, however previous Commando members could join shooting associations.
+By 1912, however, previous Commando members could join shooting associations.

-By 1940, such commandos were under control of the National Reserve of Volunteers.
+By 1940, such commandos were controlled by the National Reserve of Volunteers.

 These commandos were formally reactivated by 1948.